-In addition to targeting new growth into the right locations, the City's General Plan promotes "green" development in both new construction and reconstruction.
+The City's General Plan promotes economically viable, environmentally sound, and socially equitable development in both new construction and reconstruction.
 The City will continue its commitment to sustainable development projects by offering significant incentives for projects that achieve the established goals.
 The City promotes increased energy conservation in housing developments by encouraging developers to employ resource efficiency including energy, water, and building materials.
-Incentive programs are in place to expedite project processing for sustainable housing developments including Council Policy 900-14- the Sustainable Buildings Policy and Council Policy 600-27- the Sustainable Development Incentive Policy, which is currently being expanded in order to further increase the expedite process.
+Incentive programs are in place to expedite project processing for sustainable housing developments including Council Policy 900-14, the Sustainable Buildings Policy and Council Policy 600-27, the Sustainable Development Incentive Policy, which is currently being expanded in order to further increase the expedite process.